mayabenowitz/Origins/README.md

 The pursuit of knowledge is a fundamental right.
 It can be done by anyone, regardless of status, nationality, race, gender, or otherwise.
 This research program practices a radical form of open source science.
 Anyone can contribute.
 If an error is found in one of the manuscripts **please** open an issue and feel free to discuss with others with similar takes.
 While I can't promise to address every issue raised, I will do my best.
 If you have well-fleshed comments or rebuttals please feel free to open a Pull Request (PR) with your submission.

 At this time, there are no guidelines for submission.
 (This is the Wild West of research at the knife's edge.)
 I strongly encourage subject matter experts with the desire to write a referee report to do so and open a PR.
 The quality of a paper should be determined by a fair sampling of the field's opinion.
 The speech here is nearly unrestricted.
-If something gets you fired up and spicy feel free to be combative (within reason).
+If something gets you fired up and spicy, feel free to be combative (within reason).
 If you are anonymous and an asshole, I will view you with great suspicion and reserve the right to let you taste the ban hammer.
-If you are an asshole and not anonymous, I can respect that, but I won't like it.
+If you are an asshole and *not* anonymous, I can respect that.

 ## This program needs an institutional home!